 Your lampshade : This should be three to five shades lighter than your true skin tone, depending on the level of lift you want to achieve.
 Use this shade sparingly to create the illusion of light, which helps lift and shape the face.

 To make sure your skin tone blends perfectly, your snatch shade should be the same shade as your foundation and your true skin tone.
 For example, if you have a warm undertone, look for a snatch shade with a warm undertone.
 Find out how to determine your undertone here.

-So with our Huda Beauty #FauxFilter Luminous Matte Concealer, if your true skin tone is Granola 450G, (G standing for golden shade), look for a shade two shades lighter that also has a golden shade, like Graham Cracker 410G.
+So, with our Huda Beauty #FauxFilter Luminous Matte Concealer, if your true skin tone is Granola 450G, (G standing for golden shade), look for a shade two shades lighter that also has a golden shade, like Graham Cracker 410G.
 Different brands may use different letters for shade coding, so keep an eye out.
 When looking for a loose setting powder, you can also look for a shade that has the same undertone.
-In this case, Huda Beauty Easy Bake Loose Setting Powder, 35 $, in the shade Banana Bread, also has a gold undertone and perfectly complements the gold concealer shades mentioned above.
+In this case, Huda Beauty Easy Bake Loose Setting Powder, 35 $, in Banana Bread shade, also has a golden undertone and perfectly complements the golden concealer shades mentioned above.

 See #FauxFilter Concealer and Easy Bake Setting Powder in action:

 Pro Tip: When you buy a concealer and a loose powder, buying them from the same brand means that the two formulas were both created to work harmoniously together.
 Therefore, you can feel more confident that they will be a perfect complexion combo with complementary shades and formulations.